trickerer/Trinity-Bots/README.md

 If spell is not listed this doesn't mean NPCBot does not have the spell, probably you just cannot use it manually.
 NPCBots' abilities check algorithm includes finding missing buffs, friends to heal, restocking on consumables (like healthstones), class enchants (Rogue, Shaman), utilities (like using Sprint if falling far behind), spells for party and self, self-heals, finding crowd control targets and finally, attack abilities

-Using `_Manage allowed abilities..._` submenu you can make bots not use some of their spells (note though that due to technical restrictions full spell list cannot be displayed so not ANY spell can be disabled)
+Using `_Manage allowed abilities..._` submenu you can make bots not use some of their spells.
+Disabled spells list is saved in DB

 #### NPCBot Talents
 NPCBots don't use normal talent pick choice system.
 Instead, main talent tree is used (according to a spec) while also picking vital talents from other two trees up to tier 3 (available to players of the same spec).